 The Wilbarger Protocol is a therapy program designed to reduce sensory or tactile defensiveness.
 Children who exhibit symptoms of tactile defensiveness are extremely sensitive to touch.
-This can cause a fear or resistance to being touched, difficulty transitioning between activities, and/or lethargy.
-The therapy was developed by Patricia Wilbarger, MEd, OTR, FAOTA.
+They often fear or resist being touched, have difficulty transitioning between activities, and may be lethargic.
+This therapy was developed by Patricia Wilbarger, MEd, OTR, FAOTA.

 or Therapressure Brush

 which is run over the child's skin, using very firm pressure; it is like a deep pressure massage.
 Brushing starts at the arms and works down to the feet.
-The face, chest, and stomach area are never brushed because these are sensitive areas that can cause adverse reactions.
+The face, chest, and stomach area are never brushed because these are very sensitive areas.
+Brushing these areas may cause adverse reactions including vomiting.

 There is not much documented research on the Wilbarger Protocol.
 However, many parents of children with autism have reported seeing decreases in sensory defensiveness and anxiety as a result of using this technique.
-Some of the benefits of the Wilbarger Protocol may include improved ability to transition between daily activities, improved attention span, a decreased fear or discomfort of being touched, enhanced coordination, and self-regulation.
+Some of the benefits may include improved ability to transition between daily activities, improved attention span, a decreased fear or discomfort of being touched, enhanced coordination, and better self-regulation.

 After the brushing therapy, therapists may also prescribe gentle joint compressions to the shoulders, elbows, wrists, fingers, hips, knees/ankles, and sternum for a count of ten.
-Self-administration of joint compression may also be obtained by engaging in jumping-jacks, push-ups, or jumping on a trampoline.
+Self-administration of joint compression by the client can also be done by pushing against walls, doing jumping-jacks, push-ups, or jumping on a trampoline.

 If you think that your child would benefit from the Wilbargar Protocol, it is important to seek guidance from an Occupational Therapist.
-The OT must be trained in sensory integration and know how to use the Wilbargar Protocol.
+The OT must be trained in sensory integration and must be specifically trained to use the Wilbargar Protocol.
 Performing the therapy in a manner other than taught by a trained professional may not be effective and can be very uncomfortable for the individual.